The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Axioms for kinematics

 \section{Axioms for kinematics}

 Here we axiomatize the kinematics of special relativity in our first-order logic language of Section~\ref{sec-lang}.
 Einstein has assumed two postulates in his 1905 paper \cite{einstein}, the principle of relativity and the light postulate.
-The principle of relativity roughly states that inertial observers are indistinguishable from each other by physical experiments, see, e.g., Friedman \cite[\S 5]{friedman}.
+The principle of relativity roughly states that the same laws of nature are true for all inertial observers.
+Specially they are indistinguishable from each other by (local) physical experiments, see, e.g., Friedman \cite[\S 5]{friedman}.

 To formalize the principle of relativity let $\mathcal{P}$ be the set of formulas of our language with at most one free variable of sort $\B$.
 Elements of $\mathcal{P}$ play the role of potential ``laws of physics'' in the formulation of the principle of relativity theory.
-The free variable of sort $\B$ is used to evaluate these formulas on observers and to check whether they are valid or not according to the observer in question.
+The free variable of sort $\B$ is used to evaluate these formulas on inertial observers and to check whether they are valid or not according to the observer in question.
 Now we can formulate the {\bf strong principle of relativity} as the following axiom schema: \begin{description} \item[\underline{\ax{SPR^+}}] Every potential law of nature $\varphi\in \mathcal{P}$ is either true for all the inertial observers or false for all of them:

 \end{description}